Minisa’s technical ability and experience enable her to create beautiful artwork.

 As you can see below, her subject matter is varied, taking from nature’s abundance in flowers to the beauty in wildlife.
-She portrays people in their day to day lives, as well as displaying man’s industrial prowess by creating a magnificent train in full motion.
+She portrays people in their day to day lives, as well as displaying man’s industrial prowess – shown in her magnificent train in full motion.

 Every artist will inevitably develop their own wood burning tips and tricks.
 With experience you will discover the tool tips and pens that they prefer to use.
 These preferences develop over time and with experience.